 - internal organ injury

-Wrongful death by drowning and other instances of operator negligence are also the subjects of many boating-related wrongful deaths claims in the U.S. The primary causes of death in boating accidents, compared to accidents, are alcohol use, hazardous waters, inexperienced or inattentive boat operators, and weather conditions.
+Wrongful death by drowning and other instances of operator negligence are also the subjects of many boating-related wrongful deaths claims in the U.S. The primary causes of death in boating accidents are alcohol use, hazardous waters, inexperienced or inattentive boat operators, and weather conditions.

 Boating Accident Laws